 How to plant in the ground

-4. Space the crowns out by 30-90cm depending on the size of the crown.
+7. Space crowns 30-90cm apart, depending on the final size and vigour of the plant.

 How to plant in containers

-1. Feed with a high potassium fertiliser, such as potash or sulphate, once a month in late spring
+1. Feed with a high potassium fertiliser such as sulphate of potash or tomato feed once a month in late spring and summer.

-2. Keep well-watered and ensure that the plants do not dry out when in leaf.
+2. During the growing period, water regularly to ensure that the plants do not dry out when in leaf.
 Stop watering when the plant is dormant.

-5. Once flowering has finished, cut the flower spike at the base, and wait for foliage to die
+5. Once flowering has finished, cut the flower spike down at the base and wait for the foliage to die naturally before removing it.

-6. Mature Eremurus clumps can be divided once flowers and foliage has died off.
+6. Mature Eremurus clumps can be lifted and divided once the flowers and foliage have died back.

 Pests and Diseases